 - Researchers did a case-control study in non-Mediterranean European countries.
 Drinking greatly reduced the risk of NHL among people in those countries.165

-Adler, E. Living with Lymphoma.
+- Adler, E. Living with Lymphoma.
 A Patient’s Guide.
-Baltimore: Johns Hopkins U Press, 2005.
+Johns Hopkins U Press.

-Lymphoma Canada.
+- Lymphoma Canada.
 Understanding NHL.
 A Patient’s Guide to Non-Hodgkin Lymphoma.
-Mississauga, Ont: Lymphoma Can, 2016.
+Mississauga, Ont: Lymphoma Can.

-Nat Cancer Inst.
-What You Need to Know about Non-Hodgkin Lymphoma.
-Washington: The Inst, 2007.
+- Nat Cancer Inst.
+Non-Hodgkin Lymphoma.
+Washington: The Inst.

 - Doctors did a case-control study of subjects in Europe.
 Their results were “consistent with previous studies, suggesting a protective effect of alcohol on HL.”166

-- German investigators made a case-control study.
+- German researchers made a case-control study.
 Alcohol reduced risk of HL for both men and women.
 For men it dropped 53%.167

 - Italian doctors studied non-smokers.
 Drinking reduced risk of HL.168